dduneau/website/content/publication/G32018/index.md

 ---
-title: "Signatures of Insecticide Selection in the Genome of <i>Drosophila melanogaster</i>."
+title: "Signatures of Insecticide Selection in the Genome of Drosophila melanogaster."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here